gameserverapp/Platform/Documentation/docs/dashboard/game_servers/getting_started.md

 ![Delete container](/img/dashboard/gameserver/getting_started/gameserver_dangerzone_delete_container.jpg)

 ### Delete dashboard data / stats
-Permanently removes all in-game data from the dashboard.
+Permanently removes all in-game data from the dashboard database. like characters, groups, chat etc. This action can't be restored.

 :::tip Remove all
 Select a future date to wipe all data for the server.